 This team works to provide a safe environment for all students.
 These students serve as a support group for other students, sharing their skills and knowledge with each other, and assisting with managing their responsibilities.
 Members of this group consists of lodge and bay leaders.

 We participate in community service throughout the year in our local community.
 We assist with local annual events such as the Annual Glide Flower Show, the Douglas County Fair, Earth Day, and the Special Olympics.
 We also assist with many other community events on an as needed basis.
-We also participate in national volunteer service events: Groundhog Job Shadow Day, Global Youth Services Day, and Make A Difference Day.
+We participate in national volunteer service events: Groundhog Job Shadow Day, Global Youth Services Day, and Make A Difference Day.

 Recreation Leadership Team